ml6team/fondant/docs/pipeline.md

 ### Docker-Compose

+This compiler and runner is mainly aimed at local development and quick iterations, there is no scaling so using small slices of your data is advised.

 The DockerCompiler will take your pipeline and create a docker-compose.yml file where every component is added as a service with the correct dependencies by leveraging the `depends_on` functionality and the `service_completed_successfully` status.
 See the basic example below:

 ```yaml